GoogleCloudPlatform/podcast/site/content/post/episode-52-gde-summit/index.md

 institute in Singapore, where he leads a team of researchers, engineers, programmers and students on several computer security projects.

-Krishnan has also co-authored the book "Building Your Next Big Thing with Google Cloud Platform" which is the first book that comprehensively covers Google Cloud Platform.
+Krishnan has also co-authored the book "Building Your Next Big Thing with Google Cloud" which is the first book that comprehensively covers Google Cloud.
 The book was launched at Google IO 2015 in May 2015 and more information is available at https://bit.ly/cloudplatformbook.
 He also created a new undergraduate course “Cloud Computing: business case and technical models” for a local university in Singapore.